 Recycling is everywhere and ever more important.
-The focus is often on recycling more household waste, such as cans and paper.
+The focus is often on recycling household waste, such as cans and paper.
 Of course, doing more to recycle plastic to prevent harm to our oceans is also, rightly, more prevalent.
-However, we also generate huge amounts of E-waste every day.
-The problem has grown along with the growth in popularity of mobile phones and other devices that we regularly replace.
+However, we also generate huge amounts of e-waste every day.
+The problem has grown along with the popularity of mobile phones and other devices we regularly replace.
 Given increasing awareness of environmental concerns, the importance of recycling E-waste is more prominent than ever before.

-E-Waste includes items such as computer equipment, mobile phones and televisions.
+E-Waste includes items such as computer equipment, mobile phones, and televisions.
 It also encompasses the materials involved in their manufacture.
-Waste, of course, referring to the fact that these devices are not reused or recycled.
-Instead, they are often sent to landfill.
+Waste, of course, refers to the fact that these devices are not reused or recycled.
+Instead, they are often sent to landfills.

 Some of the definitions vary.
 For example, there is some debate as to whether e-waste includes appliances such as fridges or microwaves.
 Sometimes, recycling facilities can treat these separately.
-Do check with your local council or recycling depot to find out how they treat E-waste.
+Do check with your local council or recycling depot to find out how they treat e-waste and electronic recycling.

 To exemplify the problem consider our use of mobile phones.
 In 2014 many news outlets (e.g. CNN) reported that the number of electronic gadgets in the world outnumbered humans.
 The maths was pretty simple and the situation since 2014 has only become more marked.

 The US Census Bureau reports as of July 2019 a worldwide population of 7.5bn people.
-Meanwhile, GSMA Intelligence tracks in realtime global mobile connections.
+Meanwhile, GSMA Intelligence tracks real-time global mobile connections.
 They report today 9.2bn connections.
-That’s 1.2 mobile connections to every person on earth.
+That's 1.2 mobile connections to every person on earth.

 Of course, the connection count consists of live mobile connections.
-However, it is our desire to have the latest model that contributes to the importance of recycling E-Waste.
+However, our desire to have the latest model contributes to the importance of recycling E-Waste.

-In the UK research shows that we replace our mobile phones every 26-27 months.7 In America, it’s more like 21 months1.
-As e-waste awareness has risen along with device cost this number is presently reducing slightly each year15.
+In the UK research shows that we replace our mobile phones every 26-27 months.5 In America, it's more like 21 months.
+As e-waste awareness has risen along with device cost this number is presently reducing slightly each year12.
 Smaller incremental improvements in how phones function also factors.
-This is somewhat good news for the flow of E-Waste.
+This is somewhat good news for the flow of e-waste.

 In 2016, the world generated 44.7 million tonnes of e-waste.
-With Asia contributing the largest proportion of E-Waste10.
-The platform for Accelerating Circular Economy forecasts that if the current trend continues E-Waste production will reach 120 million tonnes by 205016.
+Asia contributes the largest proportion of E-Waste.
+The platform for Accelerating Circular Economy forecasts that if the current trend continues E-Waste production will reach 120 million tonnes by 205013.

-Collectively, we must do more to move away from throwing away items into landfill.
+Collectively, we must do more to move away from throwing away items into landfills.
 Despite this, large volumes of electronic waste still end up in a landfill.
-The figures and stats speak for themselves.
-It is estimated that only 20-25% of E-waste is formally recycled, with the remaining 75-80% being dumped in landfills.
+The recycling facts and stats speak for themselves.
+It is estimated that only 20-25% of e-waste is formally recycled, with the remaining 75-80% being dumped in landfills.

-There’s also a significant financial cost.
-Staggeringly the financial cost of E-Waste globally is larger than the GDP of most countries at $62.5bn17.
+There's also a significant financial cost.
+Staggeringly, the financial cost of e-waste globally is larger than most countries' GDP at $62.5bn.

-It is all too easy to forget about the impact that throwing away E-waste has on the environment.
+It is all too easy to forget about the impact that throwing away e-waste has on the environment.
 We can now choose to recycle the majority of these devices completely.
-Effectively, reusing materials prevents devices from ending up in landfill where the problems then begin.
+Effectively, reusing materials prevents devices from ending up in landfills, where problems begin.

-Are you aware that E-waste contains an array of recyclable materials, metals and minerals?
+Are you aware that e-waste contains an array of recyclable materials, metals, and minerals?
 This ranges from glass to plastics.
-And even metals including gold, aluminium and copper.
+And even metals including gold, aluminum, and copper.
 One of the benefits of recycling e-waste is being able to extract and reuse these precious metals.

-According to the United Nations, the precious metal deposits found in E-waste are around 40 to 50 times richer than that of ore that is extracted from mines5.
-In fact, a tonne of E-Waste contains 100 times more gold than a tonne of gold ore.
+According to the United Nations, the precious metal deposits found in e-waste are around 40 to 50 times richer than that of ore that is extracted from mines3.
+In fact, a tonne of e-waste contains 100 times more gold than a tonne of gold ore.

-Advances in technology now mean that many of the precious metals in E-Waste can now be recovered.
-Today, smelters recover most of these precious metals.
-However, biotechnology shows potential to further improve the recovery process11.
+Advances in technology now mean that we can now recover many of the precious metals in e-waste.
+Today, smelters recover most of these recycled materials and precious metals.
+However, biotechnology shows the potential to further improve the recovery process8.
 In doing so, making it more efficient and cost-effective.

-Of course, if we fail to recycle our electronic devices then it means that it will have an impact on the earth’s natural resources.
-If we can recycle materials form E-waste then we can also help reduce the amount of mining.
-As a result, helping to conserve our planets precious natural resources.
+Of course, if we fail to recycle our discarded electronic devices then it means that it will have an impact on the earth's natural resources.
+If we can recycle materials from e-waste, we can also help reduce the amount of mining, reduce greenhouse gas emissions, and conserve our planet's precious natural resources.

 Recycling E-waste conserves resources of heavy metals.
 Also, it provides a better way of obtaining them.
 Clearly, correctly recycling E-waste can help protect the environment.